Lecture Notes (Only a few will ever be here)

-Anyone looking for another computer class may wish to consider my CMPSCI 120 (Representing, Storing, and Retrieving Information) class, which meets at 11:15am on Mondays, Wednesdays, and Fridays in Herter 227, or my CMPSCI 119 (Introduction to Programming in Python) class, which meets at 2:30pm on Mondays, Wednesdays, and Fridays in Goessmann 51.
-In the Spring 2014 semester I will teach both 105 and 119, but CMPSCI 145 instead of 120.
+Anyone looking for another computer class may wish to consider my CMPSCI 145 (Representing, Storing, and Retrieving Information) class, which meets at 11:15am on Mondays, Wednesdays, and Fridays in Hasbrouck 124, or my CMPSCI 119 (Introduction to Programming in Python) class, which meets at 2:30pm on Mondays, Wednesdays, and Fridays in ELAB 323.
+In the Fall 2014 semester I will teach both 105 and 119, but CMPSCI 120 instead of 145.
 CMPSCI 105, CMPSCI 120, CMPSCI 145, and CMPSCI 119 all fulfill requirements for the IT (Information Technology) minor.
 If you are interested in the minor, please see me for more information.

-The book, to be available in the Textbook Annex, is Computer Literacy Workbook, 20TH edition, 2013-2014 printing, with the MAGENTA cover.
+The book, available in the Textbook Annex or directly from Kendall/Hunt Publishing, Co., is Computer Literacy Workbook, 20TH edition, 2013-2014 printing, with the MAGENTA cover.
 DO NOT buy any older edition with any other color cover!
 The book is in three volumes and has had updates to the material from last year, including the lab assignments.
 All lab assignments are compatible with Office 2007-2010 for Windows and Office 2011 for the Mac, with two exceptions that must be performed on Windows (Office for Mac 2008 and Office for Windows 2010 Starter Edition will not work).